-Across the river by ferry from Amsterdam’s Centraal station is another world; one full of graffiti, ships, sculpture and other exciting sights in what used to be an old shipyard.
+Across the river by ferry from Amsterdam’s Centraal station is another world; one full of graffiti, ships, sculptures and other exciting sights in what used to be an old shipyard.
 Welcome to NDSM-Werf, a thriving arts community and one of the coolest creative places to visit in the city of Amsterdam.
 Here are more than seven reasons why you should definitely take the (free) ferry over to see it.

 1. The Graffiti Art